wonrax/dotfiles/README.md

     and can be found here: https://github.com/microsoft/cascadia-code
     - For neovim, some plugins may require go so please do install it: https://go.dev/doc/install

-Todos:
-- install.sh: the script to install zsh plugins on fresh machine is not working